bitfield/script/README.md

 # What is `script`?

-`script` is a Go library for doing the kind of tasks that shell scripts are good at: reading files, executing subprocesses, counting lines, matching strings, and so on.
+`script` is a Go library for doing the kind of tasks that shell scripts are good at reading files, executing subprocesses, counting lines, matching strings, and so on.

 Why shouldn't it be as easy to write system administration programs in Go as it is in a typical shell? `script` aims to make it just that easy.